twitter/communitynotes/content/rating-notes.md

 ## Rating notes on Twitter

-Community Notes contributors and people on Twitter may also see notes in their timeline when browsing Twitter.
+Community Notes contributors and people on Twitter may also see notes and prompts in their timeline when browsing Twitter.

 {{< figure src="../images/notes-on-twitter.png">}}